 Location: Within the Gila Bend Mountains National Conservation Area

-As part of the larger Gila Bend Mountains National Conservation Area (NCA), the Cortez Peak designated wilderness would create a strong core of ecologically significant protected public lands—for human access, cultural enrichment, and wildlife longevity—just a stone’s throw from millions of people in metropolitan Phoenix and its West Valley.
+As part of the larger Gila Bend Mountains National Conservation Area (NCA), the Gila Bend Mountains designated wilderness would create a strong core of ecologically significant protected public lands — for human access, cultural enrichment, and wildlife longevity — just a stone’s throw from millions of people in metropolitan Phoenix and its West Valley.